ArcAudio/AudioGPT/README.md

 Future explorations will be using Hugging face's transformer library, with Blurr and Fastxtend/Fast Ai or Mosaic.
 Mixed P, fused optimisers and torch compile should give some training increases.

-I'll do some other tests, making tokeniser for audio, sentence piece, specific for BERT, and Unigram (t5 models).
+I'll do some other tests, making tokenisers for audio, sentence piece, specific for BERT, and Unigram (t5 models).
 I'd like o shift my attention to BERT models, and potentially fine tuning a BERT/DistilBERT model to generate audio.